robert/robert.github.com/_posts/2020-01-04-pfab7-how-to-write-a-library.md

 Shortest path: A => B => E
 ```

 At this point you know for certain that you have found the shortest path between your source and destination vertices.
-It's possible and indeed likely that there are many other paths available between these two vertices.
-However, since you are tracing out every possible path simultaneously and only extending them by one hop at a time, those other paths are guaranteed to take more hops to trace out.
+It's possible and indeed likely that there are other paths available between these two vertices.
+However, since you are tracing out every possible path simultaneously and only extending them by one hop at a time, those other paths are guaranteed to take more hops to trace out that the one you have found.

 If this doesn't fully make sense then you can either Google "breadth first search", or continue reading this post without worrying too much.
 As potential users of this library we don't need to know anything about how it works internally.
 Do you know how your favorite programming language actually works?
 Me neither, but we're still both able to write programs with it just fine.

 ## How does a library look to its users?

-As users of Gianni's library, we only care whether the code is correct, reasonably efficient, and easy to use.
-We don't care at all whether the code inside it is neat or messy or well-commented or opaque, because we're never going to see any of these innards ourselves.
+As users of Gianni's library, we only care whether its code is correct, reasonably efficient, and easy to use.
+We don't care at all whether its insides are neat or messy or well-commented or opaque, because we're never going to see any of these innards ourselves.
 All we're going to see are the names of the methods that the library exposes to us, and the forms of input and output that they expect.

-To illustrate the difference between a useable and a useless library, here's a simple example.
+To illustrate the difference between a usable and a useless library, here's a simple example.
 Which of these functionally-equivalent chart-drawing libraries would you rather work with?

 Number 1: